-Many of these places you can enter for free, but in others you will have to pay admission or a drink to see the show.
-They are usually open from seven in the evening, but it is best to check the schedule before attending.
+In many of these venues, you can enter for free, but in others, you will have to get a ticket or a drink to see the show.
+They are usually open from around 7 pm, but it is best to check the schedule before attending.
 As for performers, most of them have regular singers contracted for the whole season, but they may also have sporadic concerts.

-Always try to go to places that have a reliable backing to make sure you are watching a high quality show.
+Try to always go to places that have reliable backing to ensure that you are seeing a high quality show.
 To enjoy and understand Fado, the artistic quality of the performers is essential; do not be fooled by "offers", attending a Fado show is an experience available to all budgets.

 7. Some interesting facts about the fado tradition

-All musical styles have a tradition behind them and when it is known it is normal to enjoy more the artistic manifestation itself.
-I am going to leave you some interesting facts about fado that will allow you to know more about this art:
+All musical styles have a tradition behind them and when you know it, it is normal to enjoy more the artistic manifestation itself.
+I am going to leave you some interesting facts about Fado that will allow you to know more about this art:

 - The name "fado" comes from the Latin "fatum" and means "destiny".
-There are theories that say that, before being a musical genre, fado was a poetic text similar to the traditional ballads.
+There are theories that say that, before being a musical genre, fado started just as a poetic text.

-- Fado originated in Lisbon because, being a port city, there reigned a multicultural environment that favored artistic proliferation.
-Its origin is located in the taverns of the most humble areas of the Portuguese capital.
+- Fado arose in Lisbon because, being a port city, there reigned a multicultural environment that favored artistic proliferation.
+It originated in the taverns of the poorest areas of the Portuguese capital.

 - The most famous fado singer was Amália Rodrigues.
 She died in 1999 and is buried in the National Pantheon.

-- The themes of fado songs are mainly sadness, nostalgia and melancholy, something that is reflected in the tone of this song.
+- The themes of fado songs are mainly sadness, nostalgia and melancholy, which is reflected in the tone of this song.

-- There are several types of fado as the genre has evolved over the years, but the traditional fado has the voice and the acoustic guitar as the only instrument.
+- There are several types of fado since the genre has evolved over the years, but the traditional fado has the voice and the acoustic guitar as the only instrument.

 8. If you are interested in attending a fado show, you will also be interested in...

 Seeing a live fado show is just one of the many things you can do in Lisbon.
-You may have already realized, or at least sensed, that the show is the result of a long tradition that originated in the Portuguese capital.
-If your interest has been piqued, the best way to learn more about the fado tradition and others that occur in this city is to take a guided tour of its main points of interest.
+You may have already realized, or at least sensed, that the show is the result of an extensive tradition that arose in the Portuguese capital.
+If your interest has been aroused, the best way to learn more about the tradition of fado and others that occur in this city, is to take a guided tour of its main points of interest.

 Lisbon has hundreds of places to discover and behind each one there is a story that no one will tell you better than a local guide.
 In this article about Best Tours and Day Trips from Lisbon, you have all the information you need.